mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 > 3. Desire
 > 4. Action

-You can see how my sales letter attracted your "attention" in spades.
-And it also attracted your "interest."
-It probably even kindled a fair amount of "desire" in your belly--**especially when you contemplate how your profits could soon soar**.
-In fact, it might take only a little nudge to encourage you toward "action."
+You can see how my sales letter first attracted your <u>attention</u> in spades.
+It then attracted your <u>interest</u>.
+It probably even kindled a "fire in your belly of <u>desire</u>"--**especially when you contemplate how your profits could soon soar**.
+In fact, it might take only a little nudge to encourage you toward <u>action</u>.

 Imagine getting your prospects to this point of "action" a whole lot quicker and a whole lot more frequently than ever before.
 Orders of magnitude better than before.
 Imagine what that would mean to you.